Hooray! Hooray! It's a Holi-Holiday: "Hooray! Hooray! (Caribbean Night Fever)"

 "Hooray!
 Hooray!
-(Caribbean Night Fever)" is a Double A-side Boney M. single from 1999 with a new remix of their 1979 hit "Hooray!
+(Caribbean Night Fever)" is a double A-side Boney M. single from 1999 with a new remix of their 1979 hit "Hooray!
 Hooray!
 It's a Holi-Holiday" and a Megamix of their hits "Brown Girl in the Ring", "Hooray!
 Hooray!
 It's a Holi-Holiday" and "No Woman No Cry", all taken from their remix album 20th Century Hits, released at the same time.
-The single fared poorly, peaking at just #79 in the German charts and #80 in the Swiss charts.
+The single fared poorly, peaking at just #79 in the German charts and number 80 on the Swiss chart.
 After producer Frank Farian had dropped the idea of launching an all-new Boney M. line-up with young people, he announced that original lead singer Liz Mitchell and her Boney M. line-up would promote the album before dropping this idea again.
 Consequently, the accompanying video featured a cartoon movie of the original group.
 The 12" single featured "Tropical" and "Carnival" mixes, both unavailable on CD.